Want 5 quick ways to improve as a podcast host or guest?

 How do you get your guest to share their topic from a new perspective than podcasts they’ve appeared on previously?
 The key is to offer structure and guidance before you even press record.
 But the process doesn’t start there.
 Way before you get into conversation with your guest, you’ve got to get into conversation with yourself.
-In this session, Christina Barsi explains the three critical components that will drive the guiding framework that creates unique, authentic, and successful interviews with your guests every time!
+In this session, Christina Barsi explains the three critical components that will drive the guiding framework that creates unique, authentic, and successful podcast interviews with your guests every time!

 Read The Blog Post: How To Host Unique Podcast Interview Every Single Time